29 Fourth of July Desserts (Even If You’re Not a “Baker”)

 11) Strawberry Pie

-Whipped cream provides contrast to the pie, which is filled with fresh strawberries and a light glaze, and is mounded into a baked pie crust.
-People say “oh wow, my grandma used to make this” because of this pie.
-To add an extra touch of color, consider adding some blueberries on top.
-Due to its brightness and juiciness, we suggest that it be served with forks and perhaps paper towels.
+The whipped cream creates a pleasing contrast to the pie, which combines fresh strawberries, a light glaze, and is mounded into a baked pie crust.
+People often say, “oh wow, my grandma used to make this,” referring to this pie.
+For an added touch of color, some blueberries could be placed on top.
+Because of the brightness and juiciness of the pie, we recommend serving it with forks and perhaps paper towels.

 12) Crumble Bar